nnk95/franz-instagram/README.md

 # franz-instagram
 Very basic Franz Recipe for Instagram

-NO DIRECT MESSAGING AVAILABLE YET..
+A pretty dirty hack regarding useragents have enabled DIRECT MESSAGING for now, using Apple's iPhone code.

 # Installation
 Open the recipe folder of Franz